October Health – 2025 Report

 Physical Health Impact

-- Weakened immune system, leading to more frequent infections
+- Weakened immune system, increasing susceptibility to infections

 -